 For scaling companies, one more concern comes from the variation in H-1B application success rates among different types and sizes of business.
 For example, tech giants like Microsoft, Apple, Google, Intel and Facebook had a 99% success rate in 2018, while hiring large volumes through the H-1B program.
 If the average success rate is approximately 80%, then many smaller businesses – the ones that have hundreds rather than tens of thousands of employees – are likely out of luck.

 To summarize, fewer companies are getting H-1B visas, the application process has become more onerous and expensive, and bigger companies tend to have more success.
 If you’re a scaling tech company, this all adds up to more barriers to growth.

-Where are other companies going to recruit foreign tech talent?
+What are other companies doing to recruit foreign tech talent?

 It makes sense.
 We share time zones.
 Connectivity is great – daily flights go from Canada’s international airports to anywhere in the United States.
 Culture is similar, and the currency exchange rate can give American companies an additional advantage.

 It also helps that the process to get proper visas and permits is much shorter in Canada.
 Another article from Recode highlights the story of a machine learning specialist from India who knew the H-1B process could take six months or longer, while the entire process in Canada – from job offer to arrival in Toronto – took less than two months.
+The Global Talent Stream program can be even quicker.
 For this reason, Canada has become a top choice for foreign nationals looking for high-tech job opportunities.